Janvi Patel talks to Asian Voice about Flexible Working and changes in the Legal Market

 Janvi’s ambitions for Halebury are clear; she wants her firm to be a game changer in the legal market and a centre of excellence.
 She is also looking to support the next generation of lawyers, and seems to be on track for achieving this.
 However, as a workaholic, she sees “spare” time happening only when her children finally go to full-time school.
 She is already increasing her charitable work, as she offers her time to “School on Wheels.”
 But Janvi’s next steps are likely to be outside law.
 She is working on entering the field of early childhood education and would like to set up a school for children under the age of six.

-This article was originally published in Asian Voice on 3rd August 2013, a copy of which can be found by following the link below.
+This article was originally published in Asian Voice on 3rd August 2013.